 Develop this patient notice of your practice’s privacy policies and procedures.
-Post in the practice and on practice website.
+Post in the practice and on the practice website.
 Make available to anyone upon request.
-Obtain patient acknowledgement of receipt of notice.
+Obtain patient acknowledgment of receipt of notice.

 Develop a form or customize the sample form Patient Request to Access Records (Records Release).

-Enter into agreement with any entity that the dental practice allows to have access to patient information for nonclinical purposes.
-The agreement is to ensure privacy and security of the information.
+Enter into an agreement with any entity that the dental practice allows having access to patient information for nonclinical purposes.
+The agreement is to ensure the privacy and security of the information.
 Ensure business associate agreements made before 2010 have been amended to include the business associate’s obligation to comply with the HIPAA Security Rule.

 A patient must authorize the use or disclosure of his or her information for purposes that are not permitted by law, not considered treatment, payment or business operations (limited by California law), not for public benefit and not legally required.